 Resources, one of the “Five R’s” of citizenship, are an essential component of a complete life in the community.
 Money – while not the only resource a person may possess – is a critical resource that most people need in order to survive.

-Yet many adults with mental illness live in extreme poverty and struggle to make the most of whatever meager funds they have.
+Yet many adults with mental health challenges live in extreme poverty and struggle to make the most of whatever meager funds they have.

 Currently, the only support available to people using mental health services who find themselves unable to manage financially is to be assigned a “representative payee,” or conservator, who takes control of their money and pays bills on their behalf.